A Treatise on Differential Geometry and its role in Relativity Theory: Multilinear mapping of vectors and covectors: Tensors

 The negative of a tensor is defined by component wise negatives and is a tensor of the same order-type as that of the given tensor.
 The sum or difference of two tensors of the same order-type are defined by component wise sum or difference and are tensors of the same order-type.The scalar multiplication of a tensor is defined by component wise multiplication by the scalar and is a tensor of the same order-type as that of the given tensor.
 From these facts it follows that the set of all tensors of a particular order-type forms a vector space.
 The space formed by all tensors of some particular order-type $(p,~q)$ is called the $(p,~q)$\,-tensor space at P and is denoted as $(T_p)_q^p$.
-The spaces $(T_p)_0^1$ , $(T_p)_1^0$ are denoted as $T_p$ and $T_p^\ast$ respectively.\\\\ {\bf Note-2 :} The homogeneous nature of the transformation laws of the tensors (eq.\,(\ref{2.13})) shows that if an $(p,~q)$ tensor has all its components equal to zero in one co-ordinate system at $P$ then it has all components zero at $P$ in any other co-ordinate system.
+The spaces $(T_p)_0^1$ , $(T_p)_1^0$ are denoted as $T_p$ and $T_p^\ast$ respectively.\\

+{\bf Note-2 :} The homogeneous nature of the transformation laws of the tensors (eq.\,(\ref{2.13})) shows that if an $(p,~q)$ tensor has all its components equal to zero in one co-ordinate system at $P$ then it has all components zero at $P$ in any other co-ordinate system.
 If this happens at every point of the region under consideration then the tensor is called a zero tensor of $(p,~q)$-type.
-Finally, we can also conclude that if a tensorial equation is valid in one coordinate system then it is valid in any other coordinate system.
+Finally, we can also conclude that if a tensorial equation is valid in one coordinate system then it is valid in any other coordinate system.\\

 The {\underline rank} of a tensor is defined as the total no of real indices per component.
-So a $(r,~s)$\,-tensor is of rank $(r+s)$.\\\\
+So a $(r,~s)$\,-tensor is of rank $(r+s)$.\\